ec-jrc/lisflood-code/docs/3_step4_model-initialisation/index.md

                 <comment>
                     Number of days to be discarded when computing the average fluxes in the initialization (prerun) simulation.
                     The use of NumDaysSpinUp avoids spurious large fluxes values driven by bogus initial conditions.
-                    Recommended value when performing the initialiaztion (prerun) in one chunk or the cold start of the initialization (prerun) >= 1095 (3 years)
+                    Recommended value when performing the initializtion (prerun) in one chunk or the cold start of the initialization (prerun) >= 1095 (3 years)
                     Value for lisflood cold run, warm start prerun/run: 0
                 </comment>
     </textvar>